blade100a/CSCD92/PS3-NI-and-Parallel-SM/README.md

 Problem Set 3 - Assignment - Numerical integration and Shared-memory Parallelization
 - Goal here is to calculates the integral of 4/(1+x^2) between xi=0 and xf=1 using left rieman sum, we want to see the performance from parallel and serial, compare
-- Also learning to perform an scaling analysis
+- Also learning to perform an scaling analysis, by checking the strong and weak anaylsis

 Current Problems:
-- serial and parallel have marignal times, but parallel is quicker slightly
+- FINISHED

 Reference:
 - vanzor - TickTock to time the codes and compare